What do Tasmanian devils look like?

 What is their hearing and sight like?

 Their hearing is excellent.
-It seems to be the dominant sense along with smelling.
+It seems to be the co-dominant sense along with sense of smell.

 What is their sense of smell like?